gvwilson/thirdbit/src/ideas/nwit.md

 1. Zhang et al 2022: "Corporate Dominance in Open Source Ecosystems: A Case Study of OpenStack" <https://dl.acm.org/doi/10.1145/3540250.3549117> "We find evidence of company domination in >73% of the repositories in OpenStack…We identify five patterns of corporate dominance: Early incubation, Full-time hosting, Growing domination, Occasional domination, and Last remaining.
 We find that domination has a significantly negative relationship with the survival probability of OSS projects."

-1. Dumanis et al: "From policy to practice: Lessons learned from an open science funding initiative" <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011626> An interesting retrospect on the Aligning Science Across Parkinson’s (ASAP) initiative with lessons for everyone involved in open science at scale.
+1. Dumanis et al: "From policy to practice: Lessons learned from an open science funding initiative" <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011626> An interesting retrospect on the Aligning Science Across Parkinson's (ASAP) initiative with lessons for everyone involved in open science at scale.

 1. Rosa et al: "Fixing Dockerfile Smells: An Empirical Study" <https://link.springer.com/article/10.1007/s10664-024-10471-7> "We evaluated the survivability of Dockerfile smells from a total of 53,456 unique Dockerfiles…used a rule-based tool to automatically fix them… and submitted pull requests.
 Most developers pay more attention to changes aimed at improving the performance of Dockerfiles [and] are willing to accept fixes for the most common smells with some exceptions (e.g., missing version pinning)."